-1. In 2010, the people of Florida voted overwhelmingly to enact the Fair Districts Amendment to the state's constitution, imposing constraints on the worst abuses of congressional redistricting and entrusting the Florida judiciary to enforce those safeguards.
+- 1. In 2010, the people of Florida voted overwhelmingly to enact the Fair Districts Amendment to the state's constitution, imposing constraints on the worst abuses of congressional redistricting and entrusting the Florida judiciary to enforce those safeguards.
 Over the next decade, states across the country have followed Florida's lead by adopting similar constitutional amendments, prompting the U.S. Supreme Court to cite the Fair Districts Amendment as an exemplar of "provisions in state statutes and state constitutions [that] can provide standards and guidance for state courts to apply" to ensure that "complaints about districting" are not "condemn[ed]... to echo into a void."
 Rucho v.
 Common Cause, 139 S. Ct.
-2484, 2507 (2019).

-- 2. Indeed, just seven years ago, the Florida Supreme Court invalidated the Legislature's congressional redistricting plan under the Fair Districts Amendment after finding that partisan intent tainted the entire redistricting process.
+2484, 2507 (2019). - 2.
+Indeed, just seven years ago, the Florida Supreme Court invalidated the Legislature's congressional redistricting plan under the Fair Districts Amendment after finding that partisan intent tainted the entire redistricting process.
 See League of Women Voters of Fla. v.
 Detzner, 172 So.
-3d 363 (2015) ("LWV P").
+3d 363 (2015) (" Apportionment VII").
 That litigation demonstrated Florida courts' "important duty to honor and effectuate the intent of the voters in passing Florida's groundbreaking constitutional amendment," "not because [courts] seek to dictate a particular result, but because the people of Florida have, through their constitution, entrusted that responsibility to the judiciary."
 Id. at 416 (cleaned up). - 3.
-At the beginning of this redistricting cycle, the Legislature appeared to follow the Fair Districts Amendment in good faith.
-Legislators and their staffs considered redistricting plans that purported to avoid unnecessary political and geographic splits without intentionally favoring one political party or diminishing minority voters' ability to elect their candidates of choice. - 4.
+At the beginning of this redistricting cycle, the Legislature indicated its desire comply with the Fair Districts Amendment.
 Governor Ron DeSantis, however, had other ideas.
 He unilaterally declared the Fair Districts Amendment unconstitutional.
-He vetoed the Legislature's congressional plan and convened a special legislative session, leaving the Legislature little choice but to consider and pass his own redistricting scheme, SB 2-C (the "DeSantis Plan"). - 5.
-The DeSantis Plan does not comply with the Fair Districts Amendment.
-It does not even purport to. - 6.
+He vetoed the Legislature's congressional plan and convened a special legislative session, the result of which the Legislature's agreement to pass his own redistricting scheme, SB 2-C (the "DeSantis Plan").

+- 4. The DeSantis Plan does not comply with the Fair Districts Amendment.
+It does not even purport to. - 5.
 The DeSantis Plan, for example, obliterates Congressional District ("CD-") 5-an existing district that allowed North Florida's Black voters to elect their candidates of choice, and that the Legislature originally sought to protect this redistricting cycle-plainly resulting in unlawful diminishment.
-When asked on the House floor whether Governor DeSantis's new CD-4 or CD-5 would perform for Black candidates of choice, Redistricting Committee Chair Leek responded simply, and honestly, "No."

-- 7. Both Governor DeSantis and the Legislature well knew that dismantling CD-5 would diminish the voting power of Black residents within the district and violate the plain command of the Florida Constitution.
-From the beginning, Governor DeSantis publicly stated that he would not accept any congressional plan that contained a configuration of CD-5 that protected Black voters from diminishment, based on his wrongheaded belief that compliance with the Fair Districts Amendment violates the U.S. Constitution.
-Governor DeSantis was tireless in his efforts, attempting to derail the Legislature's protection of CD-5 through public statements, by filing an extraordinary request for an advisory opinion from the Florida Supreme Court on the question, and by hiring a proxy to appear on his behalf during the Legislature's redistricting hearings.
+When asked on the House floor whether Governor DeSantis's new CD-4 or CD-5 would perform for Black candidates of choice, Redistricting Committee Chair Leek responded simply, and honestly, "No." - 6.
+Both Governor DeSantis and the Legislature well knew that dismantling CD-5 would diminish the voting power of Black residents within North Florida and violate the plain command of the Florida Constitution.
+From the beginning, Governor DeSantis publicly stated that he would not accept any congressional plan that contained a configuration of CD-5 that protected Black voters in North Florida from diminishment.
+Governor DeSantis was tireless in his efforts, attempting to derail the Legislature's protection of CD-5 through public statements, by filing an extraordinary request for an advisory opinion from the Florida Supreme Court, and by hiring a proxy to appear on his behalf during the Legislature's redistricting hearings.
 And yet despite this, the Legislature repeatedly affirmed that CD-5 was a protected district and proposed plans that maintained the same configuration the district held under Florida's previous congressional plan (the "Benchmark Plan").
-The Legislature's about-face in enacting the DeSantis Plan therefore represents not a change of heart, but rather the knowing destruction of a district it has for months maintained is protected by the Florida Constitution. - 8.
-The DeSantis Plan also intentionally favors the Republican Party at nearly every turn, eliminating three Democratic seats and transforming competitive seats into Republican-leaning ones.
-And in so doing, it needlessly produces noncompact districts that split geographic and political boundaries.
-As Princeton University Professor Sam Wang described, the DeSantis Plan will result in "one of the most extreme gerrymanders in the country"-precisely the result Florida voters sought to eradicate in passing the Fair Districts Amendment.
+The Legislature's about-face in enacting the DeSantis Plan did not represent a change of heart, but rather the knowing destruction of a district that the Legislature had for months acknowledged is protected by the Florida Constitution.